andreamanini98/TARZAN/README.md

 - <a href="https://abseil.io" target="_blank" rel="noopener noreferrer">Abseil libraries</a> v.
 20250814.1 (previous versions should work as well, though they have not been tested; on macOS, suggested installation via Homebrew).
 - <a href="https://cmake.org" target="_blank" rel="noopener noreferrer">CMake</a> v.
 3.31 (minimum required version).
 - A C++20 compatible compiler.
+If you want to run the benchmarks against Uppaal and TChecker, you also need to install those tools:
+- <a href="https://uppaal.org" target="_blank" rel="noopener noreferrer">Uppaal</a> v.
+5.0 (other versions should work as well).
+- <a href="https://github.com/ticktac-project/tchecker" target="_blank" rel="noopener noreferrer">TChecker</a> v.
+0.8 (other versions should work as well).

 ## Build and Install